noi-techpark/odh-docs/source/howto/ecfe.rst

 If the API call fails, one of the following response code is returned - they correspond to HTTP status codes :

 :strong:`401 Unauthorised`
    The request is valid, but authentication is required and you provided none.
+This should never happen, you should receive an empty output set if you require data that are not publicly available.

 :strong:`403 Forbidden`
    The request is valid but could not be completed on the server side.

 :strong:`404 Not found`
    There is an syntax error in the call you made or the page is not available at this moment.

+:strong:`500 Internal Server Error`
+   Oh, well.
+Apparently :strong:`we` have a problem now...